thu-spmi/CAT/RequestTowardsExperiment.md

 Paste the results you get in **WER** blank.

 Add anything you think is helpful in **Appendix**.
-Though most of the details are included in `config.json` and `scripts.tar.gz`, but additional information helping people understand is recommended.
+Though most of the details are included in `config.json` and `scripts.tar.gz`, additional information helping people understand is encouraged.

 * WHY you conduct this experiment.
 * WHAT improvement you make compared to previous experiment.